Intolerable Acts: The Acts

 The Quartering Act, which applied to all British colonies in North America, sought to create a more effective method of housing British troops.
 In a previous act, the colonies had been required to provide housing for soldiers, but colonial legislatures had been uncooperative in doing so.
 The new Quartering Act allowed a governor to house soldiers in other buildings if suitable quarters were not provided.
 While many sources claim that the Quartering Act allowed troops to be billeted in occupied private homes, historian David Ammerman's 1974 study claimed that this is a myth, and that the act only permitted troops to be quartered in unoccupied buildings.

-Although unrelated to the aforementioned Acts, the Quebec Act, passed in the same Parliamentary session, was considered by the colonists to be one of the Intolerable Acts.
-The Act expanded the territory of the Province of Quebec into much of what is now the American Midwest, which appeared to void the land claims of the Ohio Company on the region.
+Although unrelated to the aforementioned Acts, the Quebec Act, passed in the same parliamentary session, was considered by the colonists to be one of the Intolerable Acts.
+The Act expanded the territory of the Province of Quebec into the Great Lakes region and much of what is now the Midwestern United States, which appeared to void the land claims of the Ohio Company on the region.
 The guarantee of free practice of Catholicism, the majority religion in Canada, was seen by colonists as an "establishment" of the faith in the colonies which were overwhelmingly Protestant.
 Furthermore, colonists resented the lenient provisions granted to their erstwhile enemies whom they had fought hard against during the French and Indian War.

 Effects

-Many colonists saw the Coercive Acts (Intolerable Acts) as a violation of their constitutional rights, their natural rights, and their colonial charters.
+Many colonists saw the Intolerable Acts as a violation of their constitutional rights, their natural rights, and their colonial charters.
 They, therefore, viewed the acts as a threat to the liberties of all of British America, not just Massachusetts.
-Richard Henry Lee of Virginia, for example, described the acts as "a most wicked System for destroying the liberty of America".
+Legislation denouncing the act (the Loudoun Resolves and Fairfax Resolves) was swift, and Richard Henry Lee of Virginia described the acts as "a most wicked System for destroying the liberty of America".

-The citizens of Boston not only viewed this as an act of unnecessary and cruel punishment, but the Coercive Acts drew hatred toward Britain even further.
-As a result of the Intolerable Acts, even more colonists turned against British rule.
+The citizens of Boston viewed the Intolerable Acts as unnecessary and cruel punishment, further inflaming hatred toward Britain.
+Even more Bostonians turned against British rule.

 Great Britain hoped that the Intolerable Acts would isolate radicals in Massachusetts and cause American colonists to concede the authority of Parliament over their elected assemblies.
-It was a calculated risk that backfired, due to the harshness of some of the acts having made it difficult for moderates in the colonies to speak in favor of Parliament.
-The acts only served to distance the colonies from the Crown, create sympathy for Massachusetts and encouraged colonists from the otherwise diverse colonies to form committees of correspondence which sent delegates to the First Continental Congress.
+The calculated risk backfired: the harshness of some of the acts made it difficult for colonial moderates to speak in favor of Parliament.
+Instead, the acts only served to distance the colonies from the Crown, create sympathy for Massachusetts and encourage colonists from the otherwise diverse colonies to form committees of correspondence which sent delegates to the First Continental Congress.
 The Continental Congress created the Continental Association, an agreement to boycott British goods.
-Additionally, it was decided that if the Coercive Acts were not reversed after a year, goods were to stop being exported to Great Britain as well.
+Additionally, it was decided that if the Intolerable Acts were not reversed after a year, goods were to stop being exported to Great Britain as well.
 The Congress also pledged to support Massachusetts in case of attack, which meant that all of the colonies would become involved when the American Revolutionary War began at Lexington and Concord.